traciwilliams/calendar/README.md

 # Calendar
-A responsive calendar with sticky notes
+A responsive calendar with "sticky" notes.

 ## Built With